doxxedd/dinari.ca/content/posts/summitctf/simple-stack-smash.md

 ## Description

 Can you perform a simple stack smash?
 I hope so, you'll need to in order to reach the summit...
+(100 points)

 Given file: [simple-stack-smash](/summitctf-simple-stack-smash/simple-stack-smash)